 Example of an Executive Dashboard

-Here is an example of an Executive Dashboard with analysis of producers, top products and claims.
+Here is an example of an Executive Dashboard with KPI rankings and monthly sales trends.

 You can find hundreds of additional examples here